 - Rehiring employees within 12 months may affect partial plan termination.

-- Plans with standard hardship provisions will most likely be able to take COVID-19 into consideration, particularly for states having received a FEMA Major Disaster Declaration.
+- Plans with standard hardship provisions are able to take COVID-19 into consideration due to financial hardship.

 If at all possible, leaving funds in the retirement plan is highly recommended, particularly in a down market.